johantiden/myfeed/readme.md

 This repo will mostly be a base for prototyping.
-In the future, site scrapers should be put in separate repos.
+In the future, plugins should be put in separate repos.

 ---